 A stroke is a serious medical condition that requires emergency care.
-Act F.A.S.T. and call 9-1-1 right away if you or someone you are with shows any signs of a stroke.
-Acting F.A.S.T. can help stroke patients get the treatments they desperately need.
-The stroke treatments that work best are available only if the stroke is recognized and diagnosed within three hours of the first symptoms.
-Stroke patients may not be eligible for these if they don’t arrive at the hospital in time.
+BE FAST and call 9-1-1 right away if you or someone you are with shows any signs of a stroke.
+This can help stroke patients get the treatments they desperately need.
+The stroke treatments that work best are available only if the stroke is recognized and diagnosed within the first few hours after symptoms begin.
+Stroke patients may not be eligible for these treatments if they don’t arrive at the hospital in time.

 A stroke, sometimes called a brain attack, occurs when something blocks blood supply to part of the brain or when a blood vessel in the brain bursts.
 In either case, parts of the brain become damaged or die.
 A stroke can cause lasting brain damage, long-term disability, or even death.